 Pregnancy: Work and School Issues

-- A short or dilated cervix before 36 weeks of pregnancy (which are risk factors for preterm labour).
+- A short or dilated cervix before 36 weeks of pregnancy.
+(These are risk factors for preterm labour.)

 - High blood pressure or signs of pre-eclampsia.